 STATUTORY AUTHORITY: KRS 194A.050, 202A.008, 202A.028(3), (4), 202A.041(1), 202A.051(6), 202A.101(3), 202A.241, 645.120, EO 2004-726

-NECESSITY, FUNCTION, AND CONFORMITY: EO 2004-726, effective July 9, 2004, created the Cabinet for Health and Family Services and placed the Department for Mental Health and Mental Retardation within the cabinet.
+NECESSITY, FUNCTION, AND CONFORMITY: EO 2004-726, effective July 9, 2004, created the Cabinet for Health and Family Services and placed the Department for Behavioral Health, Developmental and Intellectual Disabilities within the cabinet.
 This administrative regulation sets forth the cabinet's services and procedures for: providing crisis stabilization units; transporting and holding individuals; using restraints; providing privacy to individuals who are held for evaluation; identifying rights for individuals held to communicate by phone; and planning and coordinating the required services.

 Section 1.
 Definitions.
-(1) "Community mental health - mental retardation center" or "center" means a facility licensed by the cabinet pursuant to KRS Chapter 216B that provides inpatient, outpatient, psychosocial rehabilitation, emergency, consultation, and education services to persons needing mental health, mental retardation, and substance abuse services as provided within KRS 210.410 and 908 KAR 2:010.
+(1) "Community behavioral health, developmental and intellectual disabilities center" or "center" means a facility licensed by the cabinet pursuant to KRS Chapter 216B that provides inpatient, outpatient, psychosocial rehabilitation, emergency, consultation, and education services to persons needing behavioral health, developmental and intellectual disabilities, and substance abuse services as provided within KRS 210.410 and 908 KAR 2:010.

 (2) "Evaluation" means a mental health evaluation performed by a qualified mental health professional, as defined in KRS 202A.011 and 600.020, conducted to determine if an individual meets the criteria for involuntary hospitalization as defined in KRS 202A.026 or 645.090.